 Last not but not least is the Punto Panoramico in Belvedere Parco Valentino, the unmissable place (park and viewpoint) to visit in the eastern leg of Lake Como located north of the city of Lecco.
 It is the highest viewpoint with views of the entire east side of Lake Como.

 Exceptional views await you in Punto Panoramico (top of Mount Coltignone).
 The fascinating transition of landforms of northern Italy, from flat to alpine, will all be yours to see.

-Belvedere Parco Valentino is located in Pian dei Resinelli plateau which you can only reach using a car.
-Here is the exact location of Punto Panoramico or Belvedere Parco Valentino in Google Maps.
+Belvedere Parco Valentino is located in the Pian dei Resinelli plateau, which you can only reach using a car.
+Here is the exact location of Punto Panoramico or Belvedere Parco Valentino on Google Maps.